 Princess Belle entered the party, much to the partygoers’ delights.
 She introduced the “next very special guest,” and into the party I swooped with a roar, and…

 …the birthday girl burst into tears and fled the room.

-I felt 20% badly and 80% damn proud of myself that I played so convincing a Beast that school-aged children ran for cover.
+I felt 20% badly and 80% proud of myself for playing so scary a Beast that school-aged children ran for cover.

 Sigh.
 The things we do for money.

 - A fine diet of leftover pizza and pink frosted cupcakes.